Particle Custom Data

 This example demonstrates how to use custom data to implement a frame counter to use as a timer.

 Let us suppose we want to increase the speed of a particle by 50 scene units every 15 frames.
-In X-Particles 3.5, you could not easily do that - the speed modifier increases speed each frame but we want a single increase every 15 frames.
+The speed modifier can increase speed each frame but we want a single increase every 15 frames.
 The only way to do this in earlier versions was to set up a series of questions testing the particle age for 15-frame increments and triggering a Change Speed action each time the question passed.
 To do this for just 300 frames would have required 19 questions!
 You could also have done this with Xpresso but not everyone likes Xpresso so we want to avoid that.

 Adding Custom Data